MarkusGnigler/nginx4docker/README.md

-# n4d a Docker Ready Nginx Image
+# NginxForDocker a Docker Ready Nginx Image

 n4d is a distribution and docker ready nginx container.